prime-run/go-grip/README.md

 ## :question: About

-**go-grip** is a lightweight, Go-based tool designed to render Markdown files locally, replicating GitHub's style.
+**mdhub** is a lightweight, Go-based tool designed to render Markdown files locally, replicating GitHub's style.
 It offers features like syntax highlighting, dark mode, and support for mermaid diagrams, providing a seamless and visually consistent way to preview Markdown files in your browser.

 This project is a reimplementation of the original Python-based [grip](https://github.com/joeyespo/grip), which uses GitHub's web API for rendering.
-By eliminating the reliance on external APIs, go-grip delivers similar functionality while being fully self-contained, faster, and more secure - perfect for offline use or privacy-conscious users.
+By eliminating the reliance on external APIs, mdhub delivers similar functionality while being fully self-contained, faster, and more secure - perfect for offline use or privacy-conscious users.

 ## :zap: Features